anakic/querystorm-docs/Automation/embedding_code.md

 In the example above, the connection configuration includes the following information:

 1. Type of connection: `MsSql` (SQL Server)
-1. the Excel tables to import as temp tables
+1. The Excel tables to import as temp tables: `movies`
-1. the connection string: `Server=.\sqlexpress; Database=AdventureWorks2014; Trusted_Connection=True;`
+1. The connection string: `Server=.\sqlexpress; Database=AdventureWorks2014; Trusted_Connection=True;`

 You can edit the connection configuration manually, or use one of the two buttons to use the current connection or choose another configuration via the *Connect custom* dialog.

 !!!
 Warning
-	Make sure to **NOT include any Excel tables you don't use in your query**, because copying data from Excel tables can slow things down when connecting, especially if the table is large.
+	Make sure to **NOT include any Excel tables you don't use in your query**, because copying data from Excel tables can slow things down when connecting, especially if some of the tables are large.

 ## When to embed?